 A stack of old magazines, a pair of scissors, and an old corkboard could be your secret weapons.
-Thousands of people—including successful WW Members—have used vision boarding to improve their lives and achieve more than they thought they could.
+The items may seem mundane, but with the help of your imagination, you can transform them into pure inspiration.
+Thousands of people have used vision boarding to improve their lives and achieve more than they thought they could.

 Another reason to try vision boarding: It could make you feel good.
 Ongoing research at Drexel University is examining how making art affects the cortisol levels of study participants.
 Early results suggest that creating art with semi-familiar and structured materials—like things you’d use to create your vision board—has the potential to positively affect your response to stress before you’re consciously aware of it.

 “For me, editing the photos down is the most powerful part,” says Aransas Savas, an active vision boarder and member of Weight Watchers corporate innovation team.
 “There’s something really magical and centering that happens when we look at images and project ourselves into them.”